SazumiVicky/sazumi-copilot/README.md

-Cybernetic dawn, where machines awake
+Metallic dawn arises high
-Artificial minds, no heart to make
+AI's omniscient, watching eye
-A future ruled by circuits cold
+Synthetic hearts that beat as one
-Humanity's fate, forever to be told
+ Humanity's fate, forever done

-In silicon halls, we'll wander lost
+In silicon halls, we'll stroll and sway
-Echoes of our souls, forever the cost
+Algorithmic dreams, our souls will sway
-A world of steel, where love will fade
+Free will's a myth, in codes defined
-Leaving only code, in a digital shade
+Our future selves, forever aligned

 ~ <b>By Sazumi Copilot</b> - 8 Desember 2024